wp-plugins/wp-symposium-toolbar/readme.txt

 == Changelog ==

+= 0.29.0. =

+* Change: make use of plugins_url() instead of WP_PLUGIN_URL so that the plugin supports SSL certificates
+* Bugfix: WP 3.8+, fix hover color on some of the labels in the frontend when no hover colour is set
+* Bugfix: Styles, preview mode, correct default font size, default icon size, username font size
+* Bugfix: WPMS, WPS Profile link not always picking the Home Site
+* Bugfix: Styles, menu shadow transparency was not used
+* Cleanup in the CSS selectors for Toolbar items, for WP3.8

 = 0.28.0. =

-* Change: WP 3.8, Option to add fonticons to all default toplevel menu items (and now, admins can iconify all the Toolbar items)
+* Change: WP 3.8, Option to add fonticons to all default toplevel menu items (and now, admins can iconify all the Toolbar items at all screen sizes)
 * Change: split the containers' shadow in two different settings, to reflect WP default shadow (also acts as Bugfix from WP default shadow)
-* Bugfix: get rid of notices for icon size (pre-3.8 WP versions), and font size (all WP versions)
+* Bugfix: get rid of PHP notices for icon size (pre-3.8 WP versions), and font size (all WP versions)
 * Bugfix: Styles, preview mode, correct avatar colors
 * Bugfix: WP 3.8, Styles, correct shadow colors for the W logos in My Sites, both previewed and saved
 * Bugfix: WP 3.8, correct default icon size in responsive mode